 FAQs about Closure or Frontal

-2. Which looks more natural?
+Q: Which closure looks more natural?

 Conclusion